 CPR/First Aid - We provide the public with Community CPR & First Aid.
 The ongoing need from town business, community groups, organizations, and the general public for CPR and First Aid classes has been a large part of our life saving education.
-During the year we held 16 classes and trained about 93 people in these important life safety courses.
+During the year we trained about 70 people in these important life safety courses.
 These classes are delivered at little to no cost other than the cost of cards to businesses, organizations, community groups, and general public from Westminster.